Neanderfunk/r3s-nrw/content/_index.md

-r3s Remote Rhein Ruhr Stage
+# r3s: Remote Rhein Ruhr Stage

-===
+The Remote-Rhein-Ruhr-Stage is a real-world stage in Monheim near Düsseldorf for the virtual congress rC3 this year.

-Die Remote-Rhein-Ruhr-Stage ist eine real-world Bühne in Monheim bei Düsseldorf und wird ein Teil des diesjährigen Remote-Congress rC3 sein.
-Mit professionellem Bühnenequipment ermöglichen wir ein Livestreaming von Vorträgen und Workshops für alle.
+We enable live streaming of talks and workshops for everyone.

-## Warum?
+## Why?
-In diesem Jahr wird es keinen Chaos Communication Congress geben.
-Stattdessen wird es eine verteilte Veranstaltung "remote chaos experience (rC3)" geben, mit vielen Möglichkeiten, remote daran teilzunehmen.
-Daher bieten wir eine Bühne an, auf der Vortragende ohne zusätzliches Equipment Vorträge auf dem rC3 halten können.
+Sadly, due to the current situation, there will be no Chaos Communication Congress this year.
+In it's stead there will be the "Remote Chaos Experience(rC3)" with many opportunities to participate.
+For participation we offer a stage, so anyone interested can give a talk or workshop without having to set-up additional equipment.